 While some people still hold outdated notions of what a skilled nursing home is, the goals of a modern long-term skilled nursing facility are wellness, quality of life, and helping residents remain as independent as possible.

-In our Benedictine Living Communities, long-term care for seniors helps many people maintain a satisfying quality of life.
+At Benedictine Living Community-Wahpeton, long-term care for seniors helps many people maintain a satisfying quality of life.
 Residents engage in social and recreational activities, pursue hobbies and interests, and receive personalized senior health care and attention.
 Some people even realize cognitive improvement, thanks to the social stimulation, exercise, good nutrition and proper medication management our skilled nursing communities provide.

-Benedictine’s skilled nursing communities offer both long- and short-term care options, as well as palliative and hospice care.
-We also accept direct admission into our communities.
+Our skilled nursing community offers both long- and short-term care options, as well as palliative and hospice care.
+We also accept direct admission into our community.

 Skilled nursing services include:

 - Diabetes management

 - Hospice services